GPUOpen-Tools/radeon_compute_profiler/README.md

 * When used with CodeXL, all profiler data can be visualized in a user-friendly graphical user interface.

 ## What's New
-* Version 5.1 (6/28/17)
+* Version 5.2 (9/25/17)
-  * Adds support for additional GPUs, including Vega series GPUs
+  * Adds support for additional GPUs and APUs.
-  * ROCm/HSA: Support for ROCm 1.6
-  * Improves display of pointer parameters for some HSA APIs in the ATP file
+  * Improves display of HSA agents in the ATP file and in the HSA Trace Summary pages.
+  * Improves Best Practices/Warnings/Errors Summary page to track and report mismatched memory allocations and frees.
+  * Fixes an issue where incorrect queue index is written to ATP file when profiling an HSA application that dispatches kernels using multiple queues
+  * Fixes incorrect transfer sizes shown in CL Context Summary for applications with total transfers over 4GB.
-  * Fixes an issue with parsing an ATP file which has non-ascii characters (affected Summary page generation and display within CodeXL)
+  * Fixes an issue where demangled kernel names with commas caused an invalid .csv file to be generated
+  * Adds a speed improvement when profiling HSA applications which dispatch a large number of kernels.

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU